-Should you experience problems with one of the leads on your pacemaker or ICD, Meriter specialists offer expertise in the latest removal techniques, including electrosurgical energy, mechanical sheaths and excimer laser energy.
+Should you experience problems with one of the leads on your pacemaker or ICD, Meriter specialists offer the latest removal techniques, including electrosurgical energy, mechanical sheaths and excimer laser energy.

 Our specialists are skilled in cardioversion, a procedure used to treat many types of arrhythmias including atrial fibrillation, atrial flutter and ventricular tachycardia.
 During cardioversion, two large patches are applied to your chest and electrical energy is sent to your heart to restore a normal rhythm.
 At times, a transesophageal echocardiogram is performed prior to the cardioversion procedure to evaluate blood flow across the heart.